s3341458/django-rest-framework-jwt-refresh-token/docs/index.md

 In your `urls.py` add the following URL route to enable obtaining a token via a POST included the user's username and password.

-Configure your urls to add new endpoint
+Configure your urls to add new endpoint for refreshtoken management

 ```python
 from refreshtoken.routers import router as rt_router